Newstalk ZB: Broadcasting standards breaches

 In April 2019, the BSA upheld two complaints about Wellington Mornings with Heather du Plessis-Allan, broadcast on 4 September 2018.
 During the programme, Heather du Plessis-Allan referred to Pacific Island nations as “leeches,” prompting complaints under several standards.
 The BSA found the comments breached the good taste and decency and discrimination and denigration standards, stating they were inflammatory, devalued Pasifika people, and had the potential to cause widespread offence.
 The BSA ordered Newstalk ZB to broadcast a statement and to pay $3,000 in costs to the Crown.

 In April 2024, the BSA upheld a complaint regarding Early Edition with Kate Hawkesby, broadcast on 19 June 2023.
 The complaint concerned Kate Hawkesby’s comments about the Equity Adjustor Score used in Auckland’s surgical waitlist system.
 She claimed that Māori and Pacific patients were being prioritised for surgery based on ethnicity.
 The BSA found this portrayal misleading, as ethnicity was only one of five factors used, and not the sole or determining one.
 The BSA also found the comments breached the discrimination and denigration standard by reinforcing harmful stereotypes.
 Newstalk ZB was ordered to broadcast a statement and pay $1,500 in costs to the Crown.

+In June 2026, the BSA upheld a complaint regarding comments made by Barry Soper and Heather du Plessis-Allan during Heather du Plessis-Allan Drive on 5 September 2025 about outgoing Green MP Benjamin Doyle.
+During the discussion, Soper repeatedly misgendered Doyle, who is non-binary, and referred to them as "it".
+The Authority found the comments breached the discrimination and denigration standard and ordered Newstalk ZB to broadcast a statement summarising the decision.